cl3mcg/moonshot/README.md

 ### Introduction

-The handling of tenders in freight forwarding industry is a complicated task often handled with simple tools.
+The handling of tenders in freight forwarding industry is a complicated task often handled with primitive tools.
 The purpose of the project is to digitalize the tendering process as much as it can be.

 ### Main parts